Run Polyspace Analysis on Code Generated with Embedded Coder

 Settings from: Enable checking of MISRA® coding rules in addition to the default checks specified in the project configuration.
 The default Bug Finder checks look for bugs.
 The default Code Prover checks look for run-time errors.

 Output folder: Specify a dedicated folder for results.
 The default analysis saves the results in a folder

 results_in the current working folder.

 For the full list of options to set, see Code Prover Analysis in Simulink.

 To analyze the code generated from the model, click anywhere on the canvas.
 The Analyze Code from field shows the model name.
 Select Run Analysis.

 When using Embedded Coder, Polyspace checks for generated code when you click Run Analysis.
-If no generated code is present, Polyspace first launches the code generation process and then starts the analysis.
+If no generated code is present or if the model has changed since the last Polyspace analysis, Polyspace first launches the code generation process and then starts the analysis.

 If the current model is referenced in another model and you want to verify the generated code in the context where the model is referenced, instead of Code Generated as Top Model, use Code Generated as Model Reference.
 In the latter case, Polyspace does not launch code generation automatically if there's no generated code.
 When analyzing Code Generated as Model Reference, generate code before running the Polyspace analysis.

 You can follow the progress of the analysis in the MATLAB Command Window.